-- The Partnership has engaged with over 3,450 people using a range of methods from community Chit-chats, engaging Parent Councils, Tenants Groups, 'What Matters to You?', Carers voices, Kindness Conference, Storytelling and Mental health & wellbeing conversations. - 388 members of the public and health & social care students and over 2,000 members of staff took part in our 'Thinking Different, Doing Better' experience, designed in partnership with local community groups, businesses, volunteers, our Third and Independent Sector partners and staff working across the Partnership. - We reviewed our Locality Planning Forums (LPF) in 2018, to ensure they were equipped to be the 'voice and ears' of Partnership staff and local communities.
-[Insert link to terms of reference] - Young People's Citizenship and Participation Strategy A refreshed and award-winning approach has been created, ensuring our young people continue to have a voice in local and national decisions that affect them.
+The Partnership has engaged with over 3,450 people using a range of methods from community Chit-chats, engaging Parent Councils, Tenants Groups, 'What Matters to You?', Carers voices, Kindness Conference, Storytelling and Mental health & wellbeing conversations.
+388 members of the public and health & social care students and over 2,000 members of staff took part in our 'Thinking Different, Doing Better' experience, designed in partnership with local community groups, businesses, volunteers, our Third and Independent Sector partners and staff working across the Partnership.
+Young People's Citizenship and Participation Strategy - A refreshed and award winning approach has been created, ensuring our young people continue to have a voice in local and national decisions that affect them.